 Marketing means many different things to different people.

-Some immediately make the mental jump to traditional advertising and will explain it as TV, radio, and print, while others will conflate Marketing with aggressive outbound “spam” emails or telephone solicitation.
-In some industries Marketing is actually another word for sales, while in others the Marketing function resides almost entirely within the realm of what is actually public relations.
+Some immediately make the mental jump to traditional advertising and will explain it as TV, radio, and print ads, while others will conflate marketing with aggressive outbound “spam” emails or telephone solicitation.
+In some industries, marketing is another word for sales, while in others the marketing function resides almost entirely within the realm of what is actually public relations.

-They are all wrong, yet all, at least partially, correct at the same time.
-Everything I listed above is a tactic of marketing, but none of them constitute the entirety of it.
+They’re all wrong – and yet, at the same time, they’re all at least partially correct.
+Everything I listed above is a tactic of marketing, but none of those tactics constitute marketing in its entirety.

 Businesses tend to be somewhat myopic about what marketing is, and how effective it is, based on their experiences and the industry standards they live within.
-Quite frequently, a handful of marketing tactics are put into a bag of common tools and leveraged frequently until they are understood by the marketing, sales, and executive teams… and that will become that company or industry’s playbook.
+A handful of marketing tactics are often put into a bag of common tools and frequently leveraged until they’re understood by the marketing, sales, and executive teams… and that becomes the company or industry’s playbook.

-Also, if any one of those tactics produce the lion’s share of sales or lead generation, that playbook rapidly becomes a sacred doctrine and the myopia accelerates until woe betide the Marketing Director who asks too many questions.
+Also, if any one of those tactics produces the lion’s share of sales or lead generation, that playbook rapidly becomes a sacred doctrine, and the myopia accelerates until woe betide the Marketing Director who asks too many questions.

-Most insurance, voluntary, and lifestyle benefits companies are all too familiar with this situation.
-In many of the more established insurance carrier companies “Marketing” means broker distribution which is, more accurately, a channel sales strategy.
-Don’t get me wrong, we’ve seen several companies expand their marketing toolbox and leverage a broader spectrum of tactics (cue Flo and that loud Duck) but many more are locked into the worksite sales channels that have been the mainstay of the industry for decades.
+Most insurance companies are all too familiar with this situation.
+In many of the more established insurance carrier companies, “marketing” means broker distribution – which is, more accurately, a channel sales strategy.
+Don’t get me wrong, we’ve seen several companies expand their marketing toolbox and leverage a broader spectrum of tactics (cue Flo and that loud Duck), but many more are locked into the worksite sales channels that have been the mainstay of the industry for decades.

-Now, we are not in ANY way advocating for cutting brokers, agencies, and other benefits experts out of the sales process… so please lower your torches and pitch forks.
-We are merely pointing out that a 100% reliance on the traditional worksite, “enrollment day” sales model overlooks a changing population, a volatile and increasingly remote workforce, and ignores many opportunities to make enrollment more effective.
+Now, we’re not in ANY way advocating for cutting brokers, agencies, and other benefits experts out of the sales process… so please lower your torches and pitchforks.
+We’re merely pointing out that complete reliance on the traditional worksite “enrollment day” sales model overlooks a changing population – a volatile and increasingly remote workforce – and ignores many opportunities to make enrollment more effective.

-Marketing, particularly effective and appropriate digital marketing as an element of enrollment and retention, have never been more critical to the insurance and benefits industry.
-You’ve probably heard marketers, like me, say that before but I assure you its more than our own self-preservation driving us back to beat that drum.
+Marketing, particularly effective and appropriate digital marketing as an element of enrollment and retention, has never been more critical to the insurance and benefits industry.
+You’ve probably heard marketers like me say that before, but I assure you it’s more than our own self-preservation driving us back to beat that drum.

-Here’s four reasons why.
-There are more, but we’ll limit it to these four points for the sake of brevity…
+Here are four reasons why.
+There are more, but we’ll focus on these four points for the sake of brevity.

-I’m in my early 40s, and I am the last of your potential customers who can remember life before computers.
-The first computer I had daily access to appeared in second grade, making us late 70s kids the last non-digital natives.
+I’m in my early 40s, and I’m the last of your potential customers who can remember life before computers.
+The first computer I had daily access to appeared in second grade, making us late-70s kids the last non-digital natives.
 Everyone born after us had a computer around their entire life.
-That is your emerging buyer and policy holder.
-They’ve lived their whole life with computers and most of it with the internet.
-They don’t understand why they are filling out this piece of paper or taking time out of their day to listen to a pitch that could be explained via video or email.
+That’s your emerging buyer and policy holder: They’ve lived their whole life with computers (and most of it with the internet), and they don’t understand why they’re still filling out pieces of paper or taking time out of their day to listen to a pitch that could be explained via video or email.

-People live their lives on their phones and via their social media accounts, yet most insurance companies and brokers rely on direct contact and physical mail to try and attract customers.
-Our Facebook feeds are showing us ads and content that fits our exact persona and immediate needs… but my insurance agent is still mailing out flyers.
+People live their lives on their phones and via their social media accounts, yet most insurance companies and brokers rely on direct contact and physical mail to attract customers.
+Our Facebook feeds are showing us ads and content that fit our exact persona and immediate needs… but my insurance agent is still mailing out flyers.
 We can do better and drive sales, engagement, and renewals.

 The Digital Sales Teammate

 We all have a finite amount of time in our day.
 There are only so many calls we can make, meetings we can schedule, or deals we can close in nine hours.
 Your digital marketing machine, also known as the digital marketing mix, can extend your capabilities and augment your efficiency.
-Maybe it’s a great webpage, a video that answers common questions about coverage, a remarketing ad that catches the eye of someone who didn’t enroll, or an article that explains what coverage people in their situation should look at… they are all ways to engage the consumer and increase your sales and administrative efficacy, and in many cases they are more affordable than you might think.
+Maybe it’s a great webpage, a video that answers common questions about coverage, a remarketing ad that catches the eye of someone who didn’t enroll, or an article that explains what coverage people in their situation should look at.
+These are all ways to engage the consumer and increase your sales and administrative efficacy; and, in many cases, they’re more affordable than you might think.

-Those are just some of the reasons that Genius Avenue has a marketing group that assists our partners throughout the buyer’s journey.
+These are just some of the reasons why Genius Avenue has a marketing group that assists our partners throughout the buyer’s journey.
 Our S.E.A.
 Advantage platform can handle every transaction and our marketing group is here to add gas to the machine.

-We recognize that every company, product, or association has unique needs, so Genius Avenue’s Partner Marketing Support adjusts to meet the needs of each of partner’s specific situation.
-For example, a company with a captive audience, strong distribution channels, and their own marketers may not need much in the way of additional help, while a company with little or no in-house marketing may need us to drive the majority of their strategy.
+We recognize that every company, product, or association has unique needs, so Genius Avenue’s Partner Marketing Support adjusts to meet the needs of each partner’s specific situation.
+For example, a company with a captive audience, strong distribution channels, and their own marketers may not need much additional help, while a company with little or no in-house marketing may need us to drive most of their strategy.
 We can, and do, support both types of companies.

-To pull this off, we meet with our partners several times during the onboarding process to determine the best strategy and tactics to support the product, then we assemble the right tactical toolkit.
-We approach these conversations as marketing consultants looking to provide the best results, not necessarily the easiest or even the most affordable.
+To pull this off, we meet with our partners several times during the onboarding process to determine the best strategy and tactics to support the product.
+Then, we assemble the right tactical toolkit.
+We approach these conversations as marketing consultants looking to provide the best results, not necessarily the easiest or most affordable.